 Understand Congruence and Similarity

 Vocabulary for this standard: rotation, reflection, translation, line, line segment, coordinate plane, ray, angle, degree, acute angle, obtuse angle

-acute angle an angle smaller than a right angle (it is less than 90 degrees)
+An acute angle is an angle smaller than a right angle (it is less than 90 degrees)